 For similar reasons, Advait has been used more instead of Advaita, Dvait more instead of Dvaita, Sacchidanand more instead of Sacchidananda, Shlok more instead of Shloka, or Sloka etc.

 Where these nouns have been quoted by others, their usage in the quotations has not been changed, but the “a” that inevitably follows Indian names in western literature has been dispensed with, wherever practicable.

 For these reasons, expect to read names more as Gautam, Buddh, Raam, and Krishn respectively throughout this library instead of Gautama, Buddha, Rama, and Krishna etc.

 Suggestions, Reviews And Objections

 I am not a programmer.
-So, suggestions to me will be more useful if they could be accompanied with as many of the following indicators as you can provide, to point me in the right direction:
+So, suggestions to me will be more useful if they could be accompanied with as many of the following as you can provide, to point me in the right direction: